duckietown/book-devmanual-docs/src/contributing/simple_way/index.md

 ```

 This will take you to the text editor on GitHub.
 One can make and commit the edits in only a few seconds.

-If you are in the Duckietown organization, then you can edit the files directly and commit to a personal
+You can edit the files directly and commit to a new branch then open a Pull Request to submit your changes
-branch for review (more on this later).
-If you are not a member of Duckietown, you will be asked to
+for review (more on this later).
-fork the repository first, follow the instructions shown on GitHub to do so.

-Let us try this out and perform an edit:
+Let us try this out:

 ```{figure} ../../_images/contributing/simple/step2.png
 :name: fig:simple_way_2